prince-132/VideoTube/Readme.md

 # A Backend Project

-This project is clone og=f Youtube with some additinal features.
+This project is clone of Youtube with some additinal features.